 How Stress and Addiction are Related

 The abuse of drugs or alcohol can often relate to the stressful situations that occur throughout a lifetime.
 When you or a loved one is abusing a substance, it may be time to identify the root cause and start working toward realistic solutions.
-It is particularly important to control and manage stress during addiction recovery because it can contribute to a relapse.
+It is particularly important to control, manage, and alleviate stress during addiction recovery because it can contribute to a relapse.

-Psychology Today (1) points out that stress can have a negative impact on the organs, immune system and even mental health.
+Psychology Today points out that stress can have a negative impact on the organs, immune system, and even mental health.
 By taking measures to reduce or eliminate stress, it is possible to improve personal well-being and reduce the risks that may arise.

-Help Guide (2) recommends identifying the source of stress and then taking measures to avoid or limit personal exposure to the situation.
+Identify your sources of stress and then take measures to avoid or limit personal exposure to the situation.
 By recognizing a situation that may be potentially stressful, it is possible to take steps to reduce the impact on the body and mind.
 Avoid the situation if it is possible or take measures to make the situation easier to handle.

 You Can Alleviate Stress in a Productive Way

-Stress can be harmful to the physical, emotional and mental well-being of an individual.
+Stress can be harmful to the physical, emotional, and mental well-being of an individual.
 When stress levels are high, there is a greater risk of developing health concerns.
-Fortunately, there are ways to reduce stress by identifying the causes, limiting the situations that are stressful and taking measures to cope with the negative emotions when they arise.
+Fortunately, there are ways to alleviate stress by identifying the causes, limiting the situations that are stressful, and taking measures to cope with the negative emotions when they arise.
 With the right tools, it is possible to maintain addiction recovery goals.